LukeArenas/GeoSnap/README.md

 ### ***Description***

 GeoSnap is a geo-tagging photo sharing app.
 It allows users to upload their photos to a specific address as well as see other user's posts.
 Additionally, users can comment on other photos they find intriguing.
+Explore the world and share your moments along the way!

 ### **Check out my deployed project** [HERE](url)